 Delete

-8. And here's another report from the Church News.
+8. Here is one new report from the Church News.
 My thanks once again to you all.

 Delete